-Clare C. Rittschof – Assistant Professor
+Clare C. Rittschof – Associate Professor

 Clare earned a PhD in Zoology from the University of Florida studying spider reproductive tactics and body size evolution.
 From 2011-2015 she worked as a post-doc at the University of Illinois and Pennsylvania State University, studying honey bee social behavior, neuroscience, and genomics.

 Rebecca received a B.S. in Biology from the University of Texas.
 She joined the lab in the fall of 2018, and is studying how the developmental social environment impacts adult neural energetics and behavior in the honey bee.